metabase/metabase/docs/developers-guide/driver-changelog.md

   implementations with implementations of `metabase.driver/database-supports?` for your driver and the equivalent feature keyword instead.

-- Drivers that use `metabase.driver.sql.query-processor/->honeysql` can be implement `:metabase.driver.sql.query-processor/nfc-path` to include the nfc-path in the field identifier.
+- Drivers that use `metabase.driver.sql.query-processor/->honeysql` can implement `:metabase.driver.sql.query-processor/nfc-path` to include the nfc-path in the field identifier.
 So that record-like fields can be referenced with `<table>.<record>.<record-field>`.
 See `bigquery-cloud-sdk` for an example.
 Defaults To  `nil` to indicate that the path should not be part of the identifier.